tomas-fryza/avr-course/README.md

 # Digital electronics 2

 The repository contains AVR lab exercises for bachelor course [*Digital Electronics 2*](https://www.vut.cz/en/students/courses/detail/258370) at Brno University of Technology, Czechia.
-[Arduino Uno and some shields](https://oshwlab.com/tomas.fryza/arduino-shields) are used as the main programming platform.
+[Arduino Uno board and some shields](https://oshwlab.com/tomas.fryza/arduino-shields) are used as the main programming platform.

 ## Exercises